jvsanti/qa-portfolio/README.md

 Practical work from my QA Engineering certification (Mate Academy): test planning, test case design, execution, and bug reporting.
 Some of it on training apps (Conduit, PetStore, OWASP Juice Shop), some on real live production sites (AIESEC, Domino's Brazil).

 Before software QA, I spent 6+ years as a Quality Analyst in automotive manufacturing (IATF 16949 / ISO 9001), as an on-site resident for an OEM client (Stellantis, Nissan).
 The root-cause logic I use there — 8D, Pareto, Ishikawa — is the same one I applied here to investigate bugs.
+In that role I also built ARGOSYS, a full-stack quality-inspection system (React/TypeScript/Supabase) used in the field at WHB/Stellantis.

 ## Contents